InsightSSG/Net-Manage/README.md

 6. **Configure Environment Variables**

     1. For non-Streamlit files:
         Environment variables are stored in the .env file.
-Simply rename .env_example to .env.
+Simply rename `.env_example` to `.env`.
 If you do not need to use a variable, leave it empty.

     2. For Streamlit files:
-        Environment variables for Streamlit files are stored in .streamlit/secrets.toml.
+        Environment variables for Streamlit files are stored in `.streamlit/secrets.toml`.
 The formatting is largely the same.
-Simply re-name '.secrets/secrets_example.tml' to '.secrets/secrets.toml' and enter any variables you need to use.
+Simply re-name `.secrets/secrets_example.tml` to `.secrets/secrets.toml` and enter any variables you need to use.

 7. **Open Net-Manage.ipynb**